EMERALD CITY LEAGUE

 Rebecca Moe Director of Athletics

-The home team is responsible for calling/faxing or e-mailing the scores to the papers below.
+The home team is responsible for tweeting the official results for each match.

 League Coordinator – firstname.lastname@example.org